 Default Timezone - Your time zone

 Then again click Save and continue

 You can now view your new website!
 Feel free to browse around and play with it, it’s the only way to learn.
-I’ll be adding some more articles pertaining to Drupal soon.

 I hope this has helped you get Drupal installed on your Raspberry Pi.
 I noticed it’s a little sluggish on mine, but it’s to be expected.
 It actually isn’t too bad for development, but I wouldn’t reccomend it for a production site.